 We are now able to offer swimming lessons to all our pupils.

 We hold our annual Sports Day in the Summer Term.
 This is a competitive event where the children compete for their house.
 We invite parents and pre-school siblings to come and join our races too.
 It is a great afternoon, one that the children prepare well for.

 For the past two years, we have achieved the Gold Redborne Key Stage 1 School Sport Award for our commitment and dedication to school sport.

 We have also received the national Gold School Games Mark Award in 2015-16, 2016-17, 2017-2018 and 2019-2020

 We are very proud to represent our school and enjoy competing against other schools.
 The table below shows our results from the competitions we have taken part in over the past year.

 |Redbourne Cricket||July 2019||1st|

 We also enjoy competing in school.
 Each half term the Sports Ambassadors (Year 4 children) and the PE leader deliver an afternoon of competitive sport for the children.
 Children compete in their houses and work together as a team.
-Over the past year, children have taken part in multi-sports, tennis, athletics, football, archery and we even held a swimming competition last July.
+In the past, children have taken part in multi-sports, tennis, athletics, football, archery and we hold a swimming competition in July.